0xairdropfarmer/reactnativehandbook/content/posts/2019-09-24-how-to-use-onesignal-with-react-native-chat-app.md

 plugin, mobile applications can send and receive push notifications.
 So, we are going to implement this OneSignal service to our React Native chat app in order to enable push notifications.

+### Launch the next Yelp in minutes
+Download this gorgeous [React Native Store Locator app template](https://www.instamobile.io/app-templates/react-native-store-locator-app-template/?ref=4094&campaign=myblog) to create your own store finder app in just a few minutes.
+By using this fully-coded starter kit written in React Native, you’re saving weeks of design and development and can focus on other important efforts such as customer engagement and marketing.

 ### Pre-requirement

 Basically, to integrate OneSignal to React Native, We must have the following